 Another key component to a firm’s marketing strategy would include a program or service that engages their associates in marketing and business development.
 Many professionals have not been prepared for this nor feel an inclination to do so; however, there is a crusade to guide and lead them—requiring people with a human touch to shift the energetics of resistance and beliefs that are no longer useful.
 From a recruitment perspective, another leadership quality, as the need for change may accelerate,

 The trend for content marketing has become more acute for lawyers to be publishing, as a way to drive the relationship building and commitment to clients.
-Two important factors include: establish an editorial calendar and provide a trained eye for curating the material, passing on the most valuable content to clients.
-Conceivably, new positions such as Director of Content Strategy will emerge or utilizing a service to be the stewards of one’s marketing and competitive intelligence will be another option.
+Two important factors include: establishing an editorial calendar and providing a trained eye for curating the material, passing on the most valuable content to clients.
+Conceivably, new positions such as Director of Content Strategy will emerge, or utilizing a service to be the stewards of one’s marketing and competitive intelligence will be another option.

 - The COO of a southern firm initiated five years ago a plan that Mark Young describes below.
 The firm developed a highly sophisticated technological system integrating the whole corporate tree and embedded a marketing mindset within the culture—socializing and delivering a quality product.
 Consequently, there is no need to bulk up on marketing and business development staff; there is one in-house coordinator for 250 attorneys and an external resource.
 The firm has been recognized as the Best Law Firm by U.S. News and Best Lawyers.

 - The COO of a Midwest law firm described how they more than tripled in size.
 They had prepared themselves for the recession and beyond with a strategy that included the hiring of additional practice groups, the hiring of an Am Law CMO, and maintaining realization rates in the 90% range.